The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Last updated

-Yes, several ZoomInfo alternatives deliver comparable B2B contact data for a fraction of ZoomInfo's $15,000-plus annual minimum.
-Apollo.io, UpLead, and Cognism are the names that come up most in 2026.
-If you're running a small team on a tight budget, Apollo's free tier or Lead Scrape's flat $97-a-year license are the best value without signing an enterprise contract.
+Yes.
+Several ZoomInfo alternatives give you the same kind of B2B contact data and cost a fraction of ZoomInfo's $15,000-plus annual minimum.
+The names that keep coming up in 2026 are Apollo.io, UpLead, and Cognism.
+If you're a small team on a tight budget, Apollo's free tier and Lead Scrape's flat $97-a-year license get you furthest without an enterprise contract.

 Key Takeaways